Reviews Compare News The Jury Best Lists About

 Build Quality & Technology

-Hyundai claims 75% of the body structure uses high and ultra-high strength steel, with a redesigned lower structure to accommodate the battery.
-The car gets 52 standard safety features and 75 advanced safety features including 6 airbags, ESC, Level 2 ADAS with 19 functions (forward collision warning, AEB, adaptive cruise with stop-and-go, lane keep assist, blind view monitor, rear cross-traffic alert, leading vehicle departure alert), TPMS, all-wheel disc brakes, and ISOFIX.
-The battery pack is IP67-rated, liquid-cooled, survives 30 minutes in 1 metre of water, and operates down to -35°C. Vehicle warranty is 3 years unlimited km (extendable to 7), battery warranty is 8 years / 1.6 lakh km, and the AC charger gets a 3-year warranty.
-Blue Link connected car features are complimentary for 3 years with 70+ functions and 260+ voice commands (132 in Hindi).
-Fit and finish are typical Hyundai — consistent, durable and feel built to last, which is the car's core promise.
+Hyundai claims 75% of the body uses high and ultra-high strength steel.
+Safety covers 6 airbags, ESC, Level 2 ADAS with 19 functions (AEB, adaptive cruise, lane keep, blind view monitor, rear cross-traffic alert), TPMS, all-wheel disc brakes, and ISOFIX.
+The IP67-rated liquid-cooled battery survives 30 minutes in 1 metre of water and operates to -35°C. Vehicle warranty is 3 years unlimited km, extendable to 7; battery warranty is 8 years / 1.6 lakh km.
+Blue Link connected features are free for 3 years with 70+ functions and 260+ voice commands.
+Fit and finish are Hyundai-typical: consistent, durable, and built to last.

 Price & Value

-Exact pricing wasn't disclosed at the time of the reviews, but estimates place it in the ₹16-24 lakh (on-road) bracket, pitting it directly against the Tata Curvv EV and MG ZS EV, with the more powerful, rear-wheel-drive Mahindra BE 6 and XEV 9e sitting above.
-Reviewers unanimously call out that the Mahindras offer bigger batteries (59/79 kWh), more power and a born-EV platform, but at higher prices.
-The Creta Electric's trump card is Hyundai's reliability track record, service network, strong resale value, and the in-car payment system tied to 10,000+ chargers (targeting 600 Hyundai-branded stations in 7 years, with 295 chargers across 119 dealers).
-Charging: 58 minutes (10-80%) on a 50 kW DC charger, dropping to 39 minutes once the 100 kW OTA update arrives.
-AC charging on the bundled 11 kW unit takes about 4-4.5 hours.
-Complimentary 3-year roadside assistance and an optional 5-year maintenance package sweeten the deal.
-For buyers prioritising peace of mind over outright specs, this is the EV to pick.
+Pricing estimates place it in the ₹16-24 lakh on-road bracket, competing with the Tata Curvv EV and MG ZS EV, with the Mahindra BE 6 and XEV 9e sitting above.
+The Mahindras offer bigger batteries (59/79 kWh) and a born-EV platform, but at higher prices.
+The Creta Electric's strengths are Hyundai's reliability, service network, resale value, and in-car payment linked to 10,000+ chargers (295 chargers across 119 dealers now, 600 Hyundai stations targeted in 7 years).
+DC charging takes 58 minutes (10-80%) on 50 kW, dropping to 39 minutes with the upcoming 100 kW OTA update.
+The bundled 11 kW AC unit takes 4-4.5 hours.
+Complimentary 3-year roadside assistance and an optional 5-year service package round out the ownership case.

 What India's Reviewers Agree On